chunglim/foolmath/README.md

 **Notes:**

 - This property of mathematics is **_valid_**.
-- In order to create understandable matrixes, I use `.tex` math notation files.
+- In order to create understandable matrices, I use `.tex` math notation files.
 But don't rely on these `.tex` files, which are in turn generated from C language.
 So coding style of these `.tex` files is probably not what you desire.
-Please refer to the output results or `.c` file, which is well commented.
+Please refer to the output results or `.c` file, which is well commented, where necessary.
 - C source code presented here only generates text output on console or terminal, not `.tex` files.
 - In this repository, C source code is rare, I don't write `Makefile`.
 - This C source code is expected to compile and run on any operating systems.
 It is simply C99 source code.
 I personally use `gcc` compiler on Unix-liked operating systems.